August 31, 2021

 |4pm||Candidates assemble on parade ground in trains|

 |615pm||Candidates get their packets at the A Bldg and depart camp|

 The medical officer on site will be Jack Ward.
 Ward will recruit a staff of 3 additional persons (youth or adult) to assist in doing the required medical checks on arrival to camp and to staff the med lodge.

-Of the members registering, you must indicate what your job at Assembly will be: ceremony, ceremony support, Elangomat, work crew leader, administrative support.
+Members registering must indicate what their job at Assembly will be: ceremony, ceremony support, Elangomat, work crew leader, administrative support.

 Note that any person 65 or older, or suffering from a “pre-existing medical condition” that makes the person more susceptible to a severe reaction to COVID-19, should not attend.

 The assembly will be shortened to a one night event.

 With the exception of the Med Lodge (Lindsay), all activities for the weekend will be conducted outdoors.
 Initial medical check in will be on the road next to the parking lot, further check in is on the A building porch, trains will wait on the parade field maintaining social distancing.
 Signs will be placed for trains and the LEC will appoint a team to help the candidates establish the proper distances.